kfarr3/MLND-Capstone/README.md

 This project is separated into 3 directories

-* doc - proposal, report, and all associated images
+* docs - proposal, report, and all associated images
 * code - all code, including data_prep and model
 * data - both raw and processed data